 Continue to stir for a few minutes until heated all the way through.

-Pour into bowls and garnish with seeds and fruit and/or fruit as desired.
+Pour into bowls and garnish with seeds and fruit as desired.

 *pumpkin seeds, sunflower seeds or fruit to garnish